14 hours later, Trump says he is ‘saddened’ by Lewis’ death

 Lewis, D-Ga., memorably tangled with Trump days before the president’s inauguration in 2017.
 The congressman said he did not see Trump as a “legitimate president,” prompting Trump to blast Lewis as “all talk” and denigrate his majority Black district as “crime infested” and “falling apart.”

-For the only time during his long service in Congress, Lewis in 2017 skipped the swearing-in ceremony.
+For the second time during his long service in Congress, Lewis in 2017 skipped the swearing-in ceremony.
+He also skipped George W. Bush’s inauguration in 2001 after his contentious victory over Al Gore.

 In December of that year, Lewis refused to speak at the opening of Mississippi civil rights and history museums because Trump would be there.
 He said the president’s “hurtful policies are an insult to the people portrayed in this civil rights museum.”

-Note: This story has been corrected to show that Lewis skipped the 2001 inauguration of George W. Bush as well as Trump’s inauguration in 2017.